alexmaul/AFD-WebUI/doc/Install.md

 The connection between *AFD Web-UI* and any installed/running *AFD* is made by passing the `AFD_WORK_DIR` directory when starting the *AFD Web-UI* server.

+Each instance of *AFD Web-UI* (connected to *one* AFD instance) need its own TCP port.
+The default is `8040`, but you can use any other free port.

-All additional settings are read from the files `AFD_CONFIG` and/or `webui.users`, both placed in `$AFD_WORK_DIR/etc`.
+All additional settings are read from the files `AFD_CONFIG` and `webui.users`, both placed in `$AFD_WORK_DIR/etc`.

 ### Webserver Log-files